Setting up SSL connections with ArkMQ Operator

 With the broker pod in running status we can proceed to make some connections against it and do some simple messaging.
 We'll use Artemis broker's built in CLI commands to do this.

-[jboss@ex-aao-ss-0 bin]$ ./artemis producer --user admin --password admin --url tcp://ex-aao-ss-0:61617?sslEnabled=true\&trustStorePath=/etc/ex-aao-sslacceptor-secret-volume/client.ts\&trustStorePassword=password --message-count 100
+kubectl exec ex-aao-ss-0 -- /bin/bash -c 'cd amq-broker/bin && ./artemis producer --user admin --password admin --url tcp://ex-aao-ss-0:61617?sslEnabled=true\&trustStorePath=/etc/ex-aao-sslacceptor-secret-volume/client.ts\&trustStorePassword=securepass --message-count 100'

-Connection brokerURL = tcp://ex-aao-ss-0:61617?sslEnabled=true&trustStorePath=/etc/ex-aao-sslacceptor-secret-volume/client.ts&trustStorePassword=password
+Connection brokerURL = tcp://ex-aao-ss-0:61617?sslEnabled=true&trustStorePath=/etc/ex-aao-sslacceptor-secret-volume/client.ts&trustStorePassword=securepass

 Producer ActiveMQQueue[TEST], thread=0 Started to calculate elapsed time ...